Lotus-King-Research/Transmit/README.md

 ## Background

-It will be of great benefit if in teachings and other transmissions the practitioner will have a more holistic and easy-to-follow experience.
+It will be of great benefit if in teachings and other transmissions the practitioner will have a holistic and easy-to-follow experience.
 In here the objective is to understand two dominant factors relating with the experience, screen size and composition.
 In the end, possible solutions are suggested.

 ## Screen size